 You’ll generally find the best value booking short stay apartments in the Netherlands on sites like Airbnb.
 Especially in Amsterdam’s historic center during summer and popular holidays like New Year’s and King’s Day.
 If you’ve never used Airbnb, be sure to book listings with consistently good reviews, for the best experience.

 If you only visit one pub in Amsterdam, it should be t’Arendsnest.
-They offer the best selection of Dutch micro brews in town, with an outstanding menu of jenevers (Dutch gins).
-Housed in a typically gezellig (cozy) Dutch bar on the beautiful Herengracht canal, it’s a great hang out.
+They serve the best selection of Dutch micro brews in town, with an outstanding menu of jenevers (Dutch gins).
+Housed in a typically gezellig (cozy) Dutch bar on the beautiful Herengracht canal, it’s a cozy setting.
 When the weather is warm, sit on their canal side terrace and watch all the boats and bicycles cruise by.
 If you love craft beer, read our article on the Top 5 Most Unique Pubs in Amsterdam.

 If You Love a Party, Visit Amsterdam for King’s Day